European History - From Prehistory To 19TH Century

 and flourished many industries.

-The Political Revolution was dominated by French Revolution in 1789.
+The Political Revolution was dominated by the French Revolution in 1789.
 The French

-supported the American Revolution (1775-1789) that harmed them to become almost
+supported the American Revolution (1775-1789), which caused them to become almost

 especially affected common people very badly.
 This, along with the social